How most people imagine hacking… From 'Hackers.' via Flickr.

-A lot of people think of hacking as a greasy nerd clacking away on a keyboard until they end up gaining access to "the mainframe".
-This is normally accompanied by bleeping (seriously, what on a computer actually "bleeps") and a wash of neon green blinking command prompts, very similar to Keanu’s “Follow the White Rabbit” scene in The Matrix.
-That’s not necessarily an untrue or unfair way to picture it but in reality there’s a big wide world of hacking, very far away from techy kids wearing leather coats in basements.
-One particular strand of hacking called social engineering relies largely on tricking people into giving up personal or confidential information belonging to their employer.
-Unsurprisingly, in a world where almost everyone’s personal and/or corporate data is floating around on the internet, social engineering is becoming an increasingly popular line of work for those trained in deception and manipulation.
+A lot of people think of hacking as a process whereby some greasy nerd clacks away on a keyboard so much that they end up gaining access to another computer, in wash of neon green, blinking command prompts—like something out of Keanu’s “Follow the White Rabbit” scene in The Matrix.
+That’s not necessarily an untrue or unfair way to picture it.
+But in reality, there’s a whole other stream of hacking called social engineering that mostly relies on tricking people into giving up their personal information, or confidential information belonging to their employer.
+And in a world where almost everyone’s personal and/or corporate data is floating around on the internet, social engineering is only becoming a more popular line of work for those who are trained in deception, manipulation, and computer hacking.

-I met up with a hacker called "Ghost" who specialises in both offence security (protection with data-driven attacks, rather than a firewall-style defence) and social engineering, to gain some insight into how this all works.
+I met up with a hacker who specializes in offence security (protecting one’s self through data-driven attacks, rather than firewall-style defense) and social engineering, to gain some insight into how this all works.
 He goes by ‘Ghost,’ because well, of course he does.
-Over coffee, Ghost showed me some examples of the systems he'd socially engineered his way into, including the backend of a major corporation whose income was in the multiple millions of dollars bracket.
-In a matter of seconds we were inside their network and from here it was remarkable how much we could see—everything from customer’s full names, Social Insurance Numbers, direct deposit slips and home addresses, to private internal emails between executives about company spending.
-We even had easy access to copies of employees' passports, with none of their personal information blacked out.
+Over coffee, Ghost showed me some examples of the systems he had socially engineered his way into, including the backend of a major corporation whose income was in the tens of millions of dollars.
+In a matter of seconds, we were inside their network and from here it was remarkable how much we could see—everything from customer’s full names, Social Insurance Numbers, direct deposit slips and home addresses, to private internal emails between executives about company spending.
+We even had easy access to copies of employee’s passports, with none of their personal information blacked out.

-After I stopped hyperventilating about how security is an illusion and no one is safe from people like Ghost, he explained to me how he operates in this crazily intrusive line of work, and how companies end up getting duped by people like him.
+After I stopped freaking out about how security is an illusion and no one is safe from people like Ghost, he explained to me how he operates in this crazily intrusive line of work, and how companies end up getting duped by people like him.

 What exactly is a social engineering attack?

-A social engineering attack can take many forms and can be done in person, over email or on the phone, without the person even realising you’re there.
+A social engineering attack can take many forms, and can be done in person, over email or phone or without the person even realizing you’re there.
 The attack is the actual execution of manipulating your target using your toolkit.

-A social engineer’s toolkit is made up of various skills: Communication (listening skills are imperative), patience, psychology, elicitation, intelligence gathering, deductive logic, acting...
-The list goes on.
+A social engineer’s toolkit is made up of various skills: Communication (listening skills are imperative), patience, psychology, elicitation, intelligence gathering, deductive logic, acting, and the list goes on.

 What or who is “the target”?